-80% of data in the world today is unstructured, and this number continues to grow rapidly.
-To illustrate further on this statistic, structured enterprise databases can consist of up to tens of terabytes of data (including backups and duplicated records).
+80% of data in the world today is unstructured, which continues to grow rapidly.
+To illustrate further, structured enterprise databases can consist of up to tens of terabytes of data (including backups and duplicated records).
 But when we talk about unstructured datasets, such as those generated from IoT devices, the size can be in exabytes (millions of terabytes).
 This sheer volume and complexity are factors that make unstructured data management (UDM) a difficult task.

 What is Unstructured Data?

-Unstructured data can be defined as data, in any form, that does not have a pre-defined model or format.
-This type of data is generated from various sources, including audio files, video, images, social media posts, and text files.
+Unstructured data can be defined as data in any form that does not have a pre-defined model or format.
+This type of data is generated from various sources, including audio files, videos, images, social media posts, and text files.

-Being able to leverage and utilize big data volumes- unstructured data management-can open many opportunities for organizations.
-By analyzing unstructured data, businesses can view information across new dimensions that greatly improve decision-making.
+Leveraging and utilizing big data volumes can open many opportunities for organizations.
+Businesses can view information across new dimensions by analyzing unstructured data, improving decision-making.
 Here are two key areas where managing unstructured data can be beneficial:

-- Business Intelligence: A good approach to business intelligence is to use data from both internal and external sources for data analysis.
+- Business Intelligence: A good approach to business intelligence is using internal and external data for data analysis.
 It’s easy to access structured data from an internal database, but using information entrapped in third-party APIs and open-source datasets available on the web is challenging.
-This is because this data has to be processed before being fed into a BI system.
+This is because users have to process this data before feeding it into a BI system.
 However, using unstructured data can help you evaluate information from new angles.
-For example, you can identify bottlenecks in your online store’s customer buyer journey by studying customer interactions using a tool such as Hotjar.
-You can use his information to improve your website’s overall design and make call-to-actions more effective, which will ultimately positively impact the conversion rate.
+For example, you can identify bottlenecks in your online store’s customer buyer journey by studying customer interactions using a tool like Hotjar.
+You can use this information to improve your website’s overall design and make call-to-actions more effective, ultimately positively impacting the conversion rate.

-- Product Development: Every organization wants to learn how they can improve their product development process.
+- Product Development: Every organization wants to learn how to improve their product development process.
 Capturing and analyzing unstructured data can help with this.
-For example, if you knew what your customers talked about on social media, you can learn more about their interests and behavior patterns.
-All this information can be used by your product development team to launch new products and services that have high demand, eventually leading to increased sales.
+For example, if you know what your customers talk about on social media, you can learn more about their interests and behavior patterns.
+Then, your product development team can use all this information to launch new products and services with high demand, eventually leading to increased sales.

 Unstructured Data Management vs. Structured Data Management

 On the other hand, unstructured data management (UDM) is not as simple because of the significantly higher volume of data and lack of a consistent format.
-Most unstructured data is machine-generated (e.g., through an IoT device), so it lacks proper formatting and consistency.
+Most unstructured data is machine-generated (e.g., through an IoT device), lacking proper formatting and consistency.
 Moreover, the availability of fewer tools and techniques also makes unstructured data management a challenge.
-However, investing in managing unstructured data storage is recommended despite its complications because, in the long term, an unstructured data management solution can provide you with a barrage of meaningful insights.
+However, investing in managing unstructured data storage is recommended despite its complications.
+In the long term, an unstructured data management solution can provide you with a barrage of meaningful insights.

 One of the major differences between structured and unstructured data is the type of information they provide.
-With structured database, you are limited to just descriptive or diagnostic data.
+You are limited to just descriptive or diagnostic data with a structured database.
 But with unstructured data, you can apply artificial intelligence and machine learning algorithms to obtain predictive and prescriptive data.

 Successful organizations around the globe are now making use of unstructured data to unlock insights that are otherwise hidden using traditional data extraction techniques.

-Managing unstructured data can be difficult, but the process can be made simpler through the use of the right techniques and tools.
+Managing unstructured data can be difficult, but using the right techniques and tools can simplify the process.
 Given below are two key requirements that you need to fulfill for indexing unstructured data:

-- Store everything: The first key requirement to manage data is to start storing all data that you generate, no matter in what form it is or where it comes from.
-With the cost of storing data becoming cheaper, retaining data in the long-term can cost you as little as a few dollars per terabyte annually on cloud-based storage solutions.
+- Store everything: The first key requirement to manage data is to start storing all data you generate.
+With the cost of storing data becoming cheaper, retaining data in the long term can cost you as little as a few dollars per terabyte annually on cloud-based storage solutions.

 - Separate data from storage: Now that you are storing all this information, the next step is to use this data to gain insights.
-Using on-premise tools, such as ReportMiner, can help you extract unstructured data from various sources and integrate it with your structured data so that you have all information available for your data analytics tools.
+Using on-premise tools, such as ReportMiner, can help you extract unstructured data from various sources and integrate it with your structured data to have all information available for your data analytics tools.